 However, there is a very simple way to gauge how much home you can afford by using your income.

-When we say total mortgage payment, we are referring to the total of the principal, interest, taxes and insurance payments.
+"Total mortgage payment” refers to the total of the principal, interest, taxes and insurance payments.

 Buying a home is one of the largest financial decisions you will make in your lifetime.
 Therefore, it makes sense to start off with a solid financial foundation before you decide to buy.